HP Envy x360 13-aq0000 Disassembly

 Remove the M.2 SSD

-The ENVY 13 uses a 512GB Samsung M.2 SSD with NVMe protocol.
-Read speed can exceed 3000MB / s, taking into account both large-capacity storage and high-speed read capabilities.
+The ENVY 13 uses a 512GB Samsung M.2 SSD and supports the NVMe protocol.
+Its read speed can exceed 3000MB/s.

 Remove the M.2 SSD